ginobilinie/infantSeg/README.md

 evalCaffeModel4ImgNie.py: this is the code to evaluate a whole 3d image on the trained DL models for the patients (suggested using this one).

+transData.py: this is written to transpose (permute in matlab) the dimension order of the h5 (hdf5 in matlab).

+transImage.py: this is written to transpose (permute in matlab) the dimension order of a medical image.

 infant_train_test.prototxt: define the network architecture

 infant_solver.prototxt: define the network hyperparameters